 Migrating Mailboxes and Public Folders

-In this part of the guide for Office 365 to Office 365 migration, users are introduced with the essential steps required for mailboxes and public folders migration.
-Along with that extra amenities like filters, job scheduling, etc. are also mentioned in the guide.
+In this part of the guide for Office 365 to Office 365 migration, we introduce the essential steps of a mailbox and public folder migration.
+Along with that, extra amenities like filters, job scheduling, etc., are also mentioned in the guide.

 - Step by Step Guide for Migrating Office 365 to Office 365 Tenant Part-1